PennCirrus

 So this is how I sailed past the Sandbanks Ferry at 18:00hrs, and arrived in Poole harbour.
 Here I gave Mercury some air as I slowed down, only to find him making a rattling sound, as though he had found it hard going for the last 4 hours.
 In Saltern Marina I saw friends of Byron, Richard & Emma in their speed boat filling up with fuel.
 They said Byron was busy that evening going to an Elton John concert.
 Nice to see I was expected!
 As I could have pulled PennCirrus on the davits of the motor yachts moored here, I took their advice and moved up to.

-Parkstone Yacht Club
+Parkstone Sailing Club

 By this time I and the crew were tired ,except for GPS, as I only had him working part time to let the Plastic Padding go hard and heal the broken battery case, Otto was shuddering by now and Mercury was gasping.
 We were tied up.
 After sailing all last night I quickly went to sleep, but woke up early at 04:00hrs when it was beginning to be light, and started to tidy the boat.
 For breakfast I had grapefruit and coffee; nice how all the sachets from Bed & Breakfasts can be used, and are handy in our boat.